The mixed fractional Hartree equations in Fourier amalgam and modulation spaces: Introduction

-\begin{remark} Quantative well-posedness: In view of the uniform boundedness of Schrodinger propagator (Lemma \ref{pl} \eqref{n1}) and trilinear estimates (Proposition \ref{t2} and \ref{t4}\eqref{s1}), for the first two case of Threorem \ref{MT} i.e. $X=\widehat{w}^{p,q}$, $q\in[1,\frac{2d}{d+\gamma}],p\in[\frac{2d}{d+\gamma},\infty]$ or $\widehat{w}^{p,q}\cap L^2$, $q\in[1,\frac{2d}{d+\gamma}),p\in[q,\infty]$, we have \eqref{mfh} is quantitatively well posed (and hence analytically well-posed) in $X$, $C([0,T),X)$.
+\begin{remark} Quantative well-posedness is a stronger version of well-posedness, we refer to \cite[Section 3]{bejenaru2006sharp} for definition of this abstract notion.
+In view of the uniform boundedness of Schr\"odinger propagator (Lemma \ref{pl} \eqref{n1}) and trilinear estimates (Proposition \ref{t2} and \ref{t4}\eqref{s1}), for the first two case of Threorem \ref{MT} i.e. $X=\F W(L^p,\ell^q)$, $q\in[1,\frac{2d}{d+\gamma}],p\in[\frac{2d}{d+\gamma},\infty]$ or $\F W(L^p,\ell^q)\cap L^2$, $q\in[1,\frac{2d}{d+\gamma}),p\in[q,\infty]$, we have \eqref{mfh} is quantitatively well posed (and hence analytically well-posed) in $X$, $C([0,T),X)$.
 In this case for small enough $\|u_0\|_X$, one can write the solution $u$ as a power series expansion where $A_k[u_0]$ is certain sum over $3-$ary trees with $k$ nodes, see \cite[Theorem 3]{bejenaru2006sharp}. \end{remark} \begin{remark} In \cite{bhimani2023sharp}, mixed fractional NLS with inhomogeneous nonlinearity is treated in $L^2-$based Sobolev spaces by establishing Strichartz estimates in Lorentz spaces. \end{remark}